 By taking this course, participants will gain an extensive view of transplantation and will be able to adopt a multidisciplinary approach to implement into their own transplant centres.

-Individuals who are entering the field and wish to further their career.
+Physicians, surgeons, scientists and specialist doctors who are entering the field of transplantation and wish to further their career.

 SCIENTIFIC ORGANISING COMMITTEE